core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 * Renamed "applicability statement" to "application profile".

 * Use the latest Content-Formats.

+* Use of SHOULD NOT for multiple simultaneous outstanding interactions.

 * No more special conversion from OSCORE ID to EDHOC ID.